-- disciplinary proceeding, including the opportunity to be accompanied to any related meeting or proceeding by an advisor or support person of their choice. - UWM will not limit the choice of an advisor or support person or the presence of such person for either the respondent or the complainant in any meeting or institutional disciplinary proceeding; however, UWM may establish restrictions regarding the extent to which such person may participate in the proceedings that apply equally to both parties. - The complainant and respondent will receive simultaneous notification of: - Whether the formal complaint is dismissed and their appeal rights concerning that decision. - The result of any institutional disciplinary proceeding that arises from an allegation of sexual misconduct. - UWM procedures for the complainant and respondent to appeal the result, if available. - o Any change to the result through appeal. - When the result becomes final. - Proceedings will be completed with reasonably prompt timeframes and will include a process that allows for extension of the frames for good cause with written notice to the complainant and respondent of the delay and reason for delay. - The complainant and respondent will be provided timely notice of any meeting at which the respondent or complainant or both may be present. - The complainant and respondent will be provided with a chance to review and comment on all evidence provided to investigators that is directly related to the investigation. - Proceedings will be conducted by officials who do not have a conflict of interest or bias for or against the complainant or respondent. - Retaliation against either party for exercising their rights in good faith under these procedures is prohibited and may be subject to disciplinary action. - At no time can either party be required to waive a legally recognized privilege, be prohibited from discussing the allegations under investigation, or be prohibited from gathering or presenting relevant evidence.
+- A hearing examiner's or committee's finding of misconduct in sexual misconduct cases will be based on a preponderance of the evidence standard. - The complainant will have the same opportunity as the respondent to have others present during a disciplinary proceeding, including the opportunity to be accompanied to any related meeting or proceeding by an advisor or support person of their choice. - UWM will not limit the choice of an advisor or support person or the presence of such person for either the respondent or the complainant in any meeting or institutional disciplinary proceeding; however, UWM may establish restrictions regarding the extent to which such person may participate in the proceedings that apply equally to both parties. - The complainant and respondent will receive simultaneous notification of: - Whether the formal complaint is dismissed and their appeal rights concerning that decision. - The result of any institutional disciplinary proceeding that arises from an allegation of sexual misconduct. - UWM procedures for the complainant and respondent to appeal the result, if available. - Any change to the result through appeal. - When the result becomes final. - Proceedings will be completed with reasonably prompt timeframes and will include a process that allows for extension of the time frames for good cause with written notice to the complainant and respondent of the delay and reason for delay. - The complainant and respondent will be provided timely notice of any meeting at which the respondent or complainant or both may be present. - The complainant and respondent will be provided with a chance to review and comment on all evidence provided to investigators that is directly related to the investigation. - Proceedings will be conducted by officials who do not have a conflict of interest or bias for or against the complainant or respondent. - Retaliation against either party for exercising their rights in good faith under these procedures is prohibited and may be subject to disciplinary action. - At no time can either party be required to waive a legally recognized privilege, be prohibited from discussing the allegations under investigation, or be prohibited from gathering or presenting relevant evidence.

-UWS 17 provides, in relevant part:
+Chapter UWS 17 provides, in relevant part: